EleniNtz13/Public-library-internship-Sparta/README.md

 ---

-Alongside the tasks mentioned above, I also worked with **Excel** to *record data for books 📚* that had not yet been cataloged, so that they could later be added to the database.
-Additionally, I gained experience with the **RFID system**, which allows for *quick identification and tracking of books 📖* based on the unique identifier stored on their tags 🔖.
+Alongside the tasks mentioned above, we also worked with **Excel** to *record data for books 📚* that had not yet been cataloged, so that they could later be added to the database.
+Additionally, we gained experience with the **RFID system**, which allows for *quick identification and tracking of books 📖* based on the unique identifier stored on their tags 🔖.